klausfrieler/SMT/README.md

 For more details on the psychTestR interface, see http://psychtestr.com/.

-The SMT currently supports English (en), German (de), Russian (ru), and Nederlands (nl).
+The SMT currently supports English (en) and German (de).
-You can selSMT one of these languages by passing a language code as an argument to `SMT_standalone()`, e.g. `SMT_standalone(languages = "de")`, or alternatively by passing it as a URL parameter to the test browser, eg. http://127.0.0.1:4412/?language=DE (note that the `p_id` argument must be empty).
+You can select one of these languages by passing a language code as an argument to `SMT_standalone()`, e.g. `SMT_standalone(languages = "de")`, or alternatively by passing it as a URL parameter to the test browser, eg. http://127.0.0.1:4412/?language=DE (note that the `p_id` argument must be empty).